 When Parliament consolidated British discrimination law by passing the Equality Act 2010, further changes were made to reflect EU law, partly as a result of the Coleman decision by the EU Court of Justice (though the change went further than that decision required).
 The Equality Act brought together in one place the DDA and other anti-discrimination legislation, such as that relating to sex and race, whilst also making various changes to the law.

 The Equality Act would quite likely have been passed with or without the EU – though without the EU some of its provisions may have been different as the UK would not have been obliged to meet the requirements of the Framework Employment Directive.
 Also EU Court cases have been relevant in interpreting the Equality Act – see above From 2021: effect of EU law when interpreting Equality Act.

 Technical note: why the Equality Act employment provisions are ‘retained EU law’

 Why does it matter?

-It matters that the Equality Act 2010 employment provisions are ‘retained EU law’ within the EU (Withdrawal) Act because:
+It matters that the Equality Act 2010 employment provisions are ‘retained EU law’ within the EU (Withdrawal) Act 2018, as amended by the 2020 Act, because:

-- the s.6(3) provisions on applying pre-Brexit case law are expressed to apply to retained EU law; and
+- the s.6(3) provisions on applying pre-2021 case law are expressed to apply to retained EU law; and

-- the s.8 Henry VIII powers for the government to amend statutes apply to retained EU law.
+- various powers given to the government to amend statutes, such as s.8, apply to retained EU law.